Polarized Online Discourse on Abortion: Frames and Hostile Expressions among Liberals and Conservatives: Data and Methods

 \subsection{Data}

-In this study, we leverage the large-scale Twitter dataset we collected \cite{chang2023roeoverturned}, comprising of tweets about abortion rights between January 1, 2022 to January 6, 2023.
-Relying on a carefully curated list of keywords and hashtags that reflect both sides of the abortion rights debate in the United States, \cite{chang2023roeoverturned} identifies over $57,540,676$ tweets generated by $5,426,555$ users.
-Given that this dataset predates both Politico's leak of SCOTUS's draft judgment on May 3, 2022 and SCOTUS's June 24,2022 official ruling in Dobbs vs Jackson Women's Health Organization, makes possible the analysis of assessing the impact of both these events.
+We leverage a large-scale Twitter dataset collected in \cite{chang2023roeoverturned}, comprising of tweets about abortion rights between January 1, 2022 to January 1, 2023.
+Relying on a curated list of keywords and hashtags that reflect both sides of the abortion rights debate in the US, the dataset identifies $57,540,676$ tweets generated by $5,426,555$ users.
+From this set, we exclude retweets, replies, and quoted tweets to focus on original tweets, i.e., content generated exclusively by the user.
+This leaves us with $3,546,065$ original tweets from $1,100,572$ users during more than a year.
+The longitudinal nature of this dataset, covering major events such as the leak of SCOTUS's draft judgment on May 3, 2022 and SCOTUS's official verdict in Dobbs vs Jackson Women's Health Organization on June 24,2022, make it possible to analyze the impact of various key events on online abortion discourse.

-In order to identify tweets generated from within the United States and also to identify the location of the users (whether in red or blue state), we utilize Carmen \cite{dredze2013carmen}, a geo-location inference technique that relies solely on tweet metadata.
-This includes the ``place'' and ``coordinates'' objects that encode location information, such as country, city, and geographic coordinates.
-Additionally, the technique also relies on mentions of locations in a user's bio on Twitter to infer their location.
-A manual review confirmed that this approach was effective in identifying a user's home state.
-As a result, we were left with roughly $12,912,344$ tweets generated by $1,084,991$ users in the United States.
-Additional statistics about the per-state activity are available under the SI Appendix \ref{geolocation}.

-We leverage state-of-the-art statistical inference techniques and transformer based language models to infer at the user level - ideology (liberal or conservative) and – at the tweet level -- basic emotions \cite{plutchik1980general} expressed - anger, fear, sadness, and joy, hate and toxic speech, obscenities and insults.